What is a Cash Receipt?

-Another basic but important benefit is the completeness of the accounting records that support the existence of recording transactions.
-One of the major reason for an audit is the lack of documents (such as cash receipts) to support the existence of the transaction.
-As such having such receipts and proper filing will avoid the risk of audit issues.
-Without these receipt, the accounting record is incomplete which can be risky in the long run.
+Another primary but essential benefit is the completeness of the accounting records that support the existence of recording transactions.
+One of the significant reasons for an audit is the lack of documents (such as cash receipts) to support the presence of the transaction.
+As such, having such receipts and proper filing will avoid the risk of audit issues.
+Without these receipts, the accounting record is incomplete, which can be risky in the long run.

-Also, a receipt asked during purchases or payments can be validly used to claim as an expense and then utilized as a deduction to sales in case the purchaser is sales tax registered.
-The benefit of input tax (sales tax on expenses) exceeds output tax (sales tax on sales) then the vendor can claim for refund on the excess or difference.
+Also, a receipt asked during purchases or payments can be validly used to claim as an expense and then utilized as a deduction to sales in case the purchaser is a sales tax registered.
+The benefit of input tax (sales tax on expenses) exceeds the output tax (sales tax on sales) then the vendor can claim for refund on the excess or difference.

-Another importance of cash receipt is that at certain times, it can also be useful for tax purposes it can be used to legally minimize or decrease tax payable.
-Since it can be used as expenses which are deducted to sales, it will, in fact, minimize the payment due to lower net income.
+Another importance of cash receipts is that at certain times, it can also be useful for tax purposes.
+It can be used to legally minimize or decrease tax payable.
+Since it can be used as expenses that are deducted to sales, it will reduce the payment due to lower net income.

-This has been a guide to what is Cash Receipt.
+This article has been a guide to what is Cash Receipt.
 Here we discussed Cash Receipt Journal examples along with its format and practical examples and its relevance.
 You can learn more about accounting with the following articles –